+'''

 CRMHOST1> ps -ef | grep WLS_SERVER1 | grep DomainName_SOACluster

+'''

 - 2. Watch the Node Manager console.
-You should see a message indicating that WLS_SERVER1's floating IP has been disabled. - 3.
-Wait for Node Manager to try a second restart of WLS_SERVER1.
-It waits for a fence period of 30 seconds before trying this restart. - 4.
-Once Node Manager restarts the server, stop it few times.
+You should see a message indicating that WLS SERVER1's floating IP has been disabled. - Wait for Node Manager to try a second restart of WLS_SERVER1.
+It waits for a fence period of 10 seconds before trying this restart. - Once Node Manager restarts the server, stop it few times.
 Node Manager should now log a message indicating that the server will not be restarted again locally.

-- 1. Watch the local Node Manager console.
-After 30 seconds since the last try to restart WLS_SERVER1 on CRMHOST1>, Node Manager on CRMHOST2> should prompt that the floating IP for WLS_SERVER1 is being brought up and that the server is being restarted in this node. - 2.
+- Watch the local Node Manager console.
+Ten (10) seconds after the last try to restart WLS_SERVER1 on CRMHOST1>, Node Manager on CRMHOST2> should prompt that the floating IP for WLS_SERVER1 is being brought up and that the server is being restarted in this node. - 2.
 As an example, for Oracle SOA Suite Managed Servers, access the soa-infra console in the same IP.